n8n-io/n8n-docs/docs/hosting/installation/server-setups/digital-ocean.md

 ## Default folders and files

 The host operating system (the DigitalOcean Droplet) copies the two folders you created to Docker containers to make them available to Docker.
-The three folders are:
+The two folders are:

 - `caddy_config`: Holds the Caddy configuration files.
 - `local_files`: A folder for files you upload or add using n8n.